+RUBENS.
 M. VAN HAVEREN has an admirable portrait by Rubens, known by the name of Chapeau de Paile, from her having on her head a hat and feather, airily put on; it has a wonderful transparency of colour, as if seen in the open air: it is upon the whole a very striking portrait; but her breasts are as ill drawn as they are finely coloured.

-vantage of dress receives no attention.
+vanuage of dress receives no attention.

-Mr. Stevens's Cabinet.
+Mr. STEVEN'S CABINET.

-gentleman by Rubens which we saw at the house of Mr. Stevens.
+RUBENS.
+We must not forget a fine portrait of a gentleman by Rubens, which we saw at the house of Mr. Stevens.
 And at the house of a portrait of Helena Forman, (Kitcat,)

-M. LE CHANGINE VAN PARYS.
+M. LE CHANOINE VAN PARYS.

-by Rubens; it is beautifully coloured, but a painter would say tamely painted, from the long continued lines of the eyes and mouth: this however appears only on a close inspection: for at a distance it seems perfectly well drawn, and an animated countenance; the hands are across, or rather one over the other, finely coloured and drawn; the ends of the fingers a little too thick for a fine hand: she is dressed in black with slashed sleeves.
+by Rubens; it is beautifully coloured, ANTWERP. but a painter would say tamely painted, from the long continued lines of the eyes and mouth: this however appears only on a close inspection: for at a distance it seems perfectly well drawn, and an animated countenance; the hands are across, or rather one over the other, finely coloured and drawn; the ends of the fingers a little two thick for a fine hand: she is dressed in black with slashed sleeves.

-THE CABINET OF M. DIRKENS.
+THE CABINET OF M. DIRXENS.

-JUDAS betraying Christ, by Vandyck: VANDYCER it is in his first manner, but not equal to others which I have seen of that age; the colouring is disagreeable from being too red.
+JUDAS betraying Christ, by Vandyck: VANDYCK. it is in his first manner, but not equal to others which I have seen of that age; the colouring is disagreeable from being too red.

-AT MADAM BOSCHAERTS,
+AT MADAM BOSCHAERTS.

-THE Rape of the Sabines, by Rubens Russia, is finely coloured and well composed.

-This picture is to be sold, if any body chooses to give for it 22,000 guilders, about two thousand two hundred pounds.
+THE Rape of the Sabines, by Rubens Rubens. is finely coloured and well composed.
+This picture is to be sold, if any body chooses to give for it 22000 guilders,